chililisoup/BigSignWriter/README.md

 <h1 align="center">Big Sign Writer - Fabric Mod</h1>

 A client-side utitility mod that eases inputting text onto signs that forms larger letters!
-Each large character is made up of smaller, normal unicode characters from the vanilla Minecraft font, allowing this mod to work on most servers!
+Just turn the toggle on in the sign editing UI, and type as normal!
+Each large character is made up of smaller, normal unicode characters from the vanilla Minecraft font, allowing this mod to work on most servers.

 **Font resource packs may cause issues.**